AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

  <tbody>
   <tr>
    <td>Dashboards</td>
-   <td> <p> You can add this field in a report or a list of the report object, to display the dashboards on which the report is listed in a list. </p> <p> You can use this field to filter for reports that are listed on a specific dashboard, as well. </p> <p> For more information about including dashboard information on report object reports, see the "Understanding What Reports Are Listed on Dashboards" section in the article <a href="../../../reports-and-dashboards/reports/report-usage/access-organize-reports.md" class="MCXref xref">Access and organize reports</a></p> </td>
+   <td> <p> You can add this field in a report or a list of the report object, to display the dashboards on which the report is listed in a list. </p> <p> You can use this field to filter for reports that are listed on a specific dashboard, as well. </p> <p> For more information about including dashboard information on report object reports, see the "Understanding What Reports Are Listed on Dashboards" section in the article <a href="../../../reports-and-dashboards/reports/report-usage/access-organize-reports.md" class="MCXref xref">[!UICONTROL Access and organize reports]</a></p> </td>
   </tr>
   <tr>
    <td>Data Type</td>